spexf/network-security-task-01/report.md

     driver: bridge
 ```

-then for the second problem, i solve it by use the web_server container to capture the traffic then save it to a directory that binded to windows directory, also i create a new Dockerfile and modify the Docker Compose file to solve this problem.
+To resolve the second issue, I used the web_server container to capture network traffic and saved it to a directory that is bound to a Windows directory.
+Additionally, I created a new Dockerfile and modified the Docker Compose file to implement this solution.

 - web.Dockerfile